Background

 Driving Experience

 Over the last few years, this model line has been increasingly popular in Plug-in Hybrid form.
-So there's a wider range of PHEV variants this time round.
-The GLC 300 e and GLC 400 e models use the 2.0-litre petrol engine and respectively develop either 309bhp or 376bhp.
-The GLC 300 de, uniquely in-segment, uses a diesel mated to Plug-in power, that 2.0-litre unit, which in this form puts out 328bhp.
-The forthcoming GLC 43 and GLC 63 AMG performance variants will also get 2.0-litre four cylinder powerplants - petrol ones of course.
+The GLC 300 e model uses the 2.0-litre petrol engine and develops 308hp.
+Its 31.2kWh battery offers an EV range of up to 77 miles.
+The GLC 43 and GLC 63 AMG performance variants will also get 2.0-litre four cylinder powerplants - petrol ones of course; a mild hybrid for the 43 and a 671hp PHEV unit for the 63.
 As before, all models across the line-up feature 4MATIC all wheel drive and a 9-speed automatic gearbox.
-Optional is AIRMATIC air suspension and this MK2 model further adds the option of Rear-Axle Steering, the latter vastly improving the car's turning circle(by 90cm) and giving extra stability through the bends.
+Optional is AIRMATIC air suspension and this MK2 model further adds the option of Rear-Axle Steering, the latter vastly improving the car's turning circle (by 90cm) and giving extra stability through the bends.

 Design and Build